What Is PIM Software?

 Product Information Management (PIM) software handles the process of managing data required for the marketing and sale of products.
+Modern retailers and manufacturers face one of the biggest challenges in eCommerce: managing vast amounts of product information.

-What does a PIM system do?
+What does a PIM do?

 Collect & Centralize